Fisheries Management Zone 4 (FMZ 4)

 News and updates

-The Ministry of Natural Resources and Forestry has completed the fisheries management plan for FMZ 4.
+The ministry has completed the fisheries management plan for FMZ 4.

 - use the Fish on-Line mapping tool

 - find a complete set of fishing rules in the Ontario Fishing Regulations Summary

 FMZ 4 is located in northwest Ontario.
 This zone has:

 - a vast area (60,440 square kilometres) of which less than 25% is privately owned

 - lakes of intermediate depth and stained water clarity

 - prominent fisheries for northern pike, walleye, lake trout, lake whitefish, smallmouth bass and muskellunge

 - brook trout, rainbow trout and splake stocked into many lakes for additional angling opportunities

 - the “Specially Designated Waters” of Red Lake, Gullrock Lake, Lac Seul, Minnitaki Lake, Abram Lake, Pelican Lake, Botsford Lake and Big Vermilion Lake